paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 ====================================

 Python has a myriad of ways of function arguments and the C API reflects that.
-Two important features of C functions are:
+Two important features of CPython C functions are:

 - Declaring them correctly with the right signature and flags.
 - Parsing the arguments and checking their types.